Causal Mediation in Natural Experiments: Solving Identification via the Mediator MTE

-Assumption \ref{cf:monotonicity} is the monotonicity condition first used in an IV context \citep{imbens1994identification}.
+Assumption \ref{mte:monotonicity} is the monotonicity condition first used in an IV context \citep{imbens1994identification}.
 Here, it is assuming that people respond to treatment, $Z_i$, by consistently taking or refusing the mediator $D_i$ (always or never-mediators), or taking the mediator $D_i$ if and only if assigned to the treatment $Z_i=1$ (mediator compliers).
-There are no mediator defiers.
+There are no mediator defiers, so that the mediator switcher group ($D_i(0) \neq D_i(1)$) is comprised entirely of mediator compliers ($D_i(0) =0$, $D_i(1)=1$).

-The main implication of Assumption \ref{cf:monotonicity} is that selection-into-mediator can be written as a selection model with ordered threshold crossing values that describe selection-into-$D_i$ \citep{vytlacil2002independence}.
+The main implication of Assumption \ref{mte:monotonicity} is that selection-into-mediator can be written as a selection model with ordered threshold crossing values that describe selection-into-$D_i$ \citep{vytlacil2002independence}.

 where $V_i$ is a latent variable with continuous distribution and conditional cumulative density function $F_V(. \,|\vec X_i)$, and $\psi(. \,;\vec X_i)$ collects observed sources of mediator selection. $V_i$ could be assumed to follow a known distribution; the canonical Heckman selection model assumes $V_i$ is normally distributed (a ``Heckit'' model).
 The identification strategy here applies to the general case that the distribution of $V_i$ is unknown, without parametric restrictions.